-As you’re aware, the Government has amended the Working Time Regulations to allow employees who have been prevented from taking their basic four-week annual leave entitlement to carry over that leave for up to two years.
-Where it is not reasonably practicable for employees to take their full entitlement this year, therefore, they will be able to defer their remaining leave to next year.
+As a result of Covid, the Government has amended the WTR to allow employees who have been prevented from taking their basic 4 week annual leave entitlement to carry over that leave for up to two years.
+Where it is not reasonably practicable for employees to take their full entitlement in 2020, they will be able to defer their remaining leave to next year.

-The additional leave of 1.6 weeks must still, however, be taken in the current holiday year.
+The additional leave of 1.6 weeks (8 days of public holidays) must still, however, be taken in the current holiday year.

 The regulations also make it clear however that the employer can only defer the employee’s request to take annual leave where it has ‘good reason’ to do so.
 While a rush in demand for leave towards the end of the year may well satisfy this requirement, the employer should make every effort to accommodate requests for leave where possible.

-We’re seeing a number of different approaches being taken by clients - according to their industry/sector/specific business needs.
-However, in the main, the common themes are as follows:
+We’re seeing a number of different approaches being taken - according to industry, sector or specific business needs.
+However, maingenerally, the common themes are:

 If you would like to discuss your employee benefits further, please contact our dedicated team using the button below.